alucryd/oxyromon/README.md

 oxyROMon is a cross-platform opinionated CLI ROM organizer written in Rust.
 Like most ROM managers, it checks ROM files against known good databases.
-It is designed with archiving in mind, as such it only supports original and lossless ROM formats.
+It is designed with archiving in mind, so it only supports original and lossless ROM formats.
-It can however export in various popular lossy formats, leaving the lossless ROM files untouched.
+It can, however, export in various popular lossy formats, leaving the lossless ROM files untouched.
 Sorting can be done in regions mode, in so-called 1G1R mode, or both.
-Console, computer and arcade (WIP) systems are supported using Logiqx DAT files.
+Console, computer, and arcade (WIP) systems are supported using Logiqx DAT files.
-The first two require No-Intro or Redump DAT files, while the latter makes use MAME or FBNeo DAT files.
+The first two require No-Intro or Redump DAT files, while the latter uses MAME or FBNeo DAT files.

 <img
     style="display: block;